Your cart

 • Thickness: Around 14 inches

-• Comfort layers: High-loft quilt, multiple gel-infused foams, some models use microcoils between comfort and support layers
+• Comfort layers: High-loft quilt, multiple gel-infused foams, microcoils in some models

-• Support core: High-count pocketed coils, often zoned, with firm edge encasement
+• Support core: High-count pocketed coils, often zoned, with firmer edge reinforcement

-• Cooling: Cooling foams, breathable border, coil airflow
+• Cooling: Cooling foams, breathable border materials, and coil airflow

-• Pressure relief: Deep, adaptive cushioning for shoulders and hips, tuned toward side and combo sleepers
+• Pressure relief: Deep, adaptive cushioning for shoulders and hips

 • Motion isolation: Strong for a hybrid with this level of bounce

-• Shipping: Offered through premium mattress retailers, white-glove delivery common
+• Shipping: Offered through premium mattress retailers; white-glove delivery is common

-• Warranty: Typically 10-year limited warranty backed by Restonic
+• Warranty: Typically a 10-year limited warranty backed by Restonic

 Review Score